EricFecteau/rust-data-analysis/src/4_stats/2_hypors.md

 With `Hypors`, you can perform a [one-way Analysis of Variance (ANOVA)](https://docs.rs/hypors/latest/hypors/anova/index.html).
 You can run the following code with `cargo run --example 4_2_2_anova`.

 We first must subset our data for the analysis.
-The data we will use for the ANOVA will be the (unweighted) hourly earnings by immigration status (from January 2020).
+The data we will use for the ANOVA will be the income by economically active type, for those living in London.

 ```rust
 === Rust 4_2_2_anova imports